Abandoned & Little-Known Airfields:

 At the time of his death he was still active in buying & selling aircraft parts & supplies.

-The 1995 USGS topo map no longer depicted any airfield at the site,
+The 1995 USGS topo map no longer depicted any airfield at the site, but the name of the field lived on,

 A single hangar remained at the northeast corner of the former airport property